weisJ/darklaf/README.md

 }
 ````

-All custom component-variants and settings are customizable by setting the appropriate client
+All custom component-variants and settings can be enabled by setting the appropriate client
 property of the component.
 They can be found [here](https://github.com/weisJ/darklaf/wiki/Features#alternative-visualsbehaviour-for-components).

-This LookAndFeel supports custom window decorations (only Windows at this point).
+This LookAndFeel supports custom window decorations (only on Windows at this point).
 In contrast to most other LaFs the native window behaviour is not compromised giving a seamless experience that still looks native.

 # Build
 To build the project replace the ````build.gradle```` script with the one